Four Lectures on Euler Integrals: Twisted (co)homology

 \subsection{Twisted chains}

 Throughout the section, $X$ is the very affine variety from \eqref{eq:veryaffinevariety}.
-A \emph{singular $k$-simplex} $\Delta$ in $X$ is a continuous map from the standard $k$-simplex to $X$.
-The $\mathbb{C}$-vector space generated by all singular $k$-simplices is the space of \emph{singular $k$-chains}, denoted $C_k(X)$:
+A \emph{singular $k$-simplex} $\Delta$ in $X$ is a continuous (not necessarily injective) map from the standard $k$-simplex to $X$.
+The $\mathbb{C}$-vector space generated by singular $k$-simplices is the space of \emph{singular $k$-chains}, denoted~by

 \begin{example} Examples of $1$-simplices $X = \mathbb{C} \setminus \{0,1\}$ are illustrated in Figure~\ref{fig:chains}.
 Here $\varepsilon \in \mathbb{R}$ lies in $(0,1/2)$.
 There are 5 simplices in total.
 Four of them are semicircles, parameterized~by